 - Payments through cryptocurrency do not have legal protections

 The future of cryptocurrency is yet to be seen.
-Some financial professionals believe that crypto is the future of monetary transactions, while other professionals feel it is merely a fad.
+Some financial professionals and business leaders believe that crypto payment processing is the future of monetary transactions, while other professionals feel it is merely a fad.
 As governments decide how to deal with these alternative currencies, consumers can only wait and see what the future for these monetary systems holds.